To get a title for an old camper

 Fill in the form as directed, then wait for assistance from an employee to complete the title documentation process.

-Many states allow you to download and print an application from the state DMV website, or you can pick up a copy direct to fill out at home.
+Many states allow you to download and print an application from the state DMV website, or you can pick up a copy directly to fill out at home.
 Some states will require a notary to sign off on the application, which you will need to complete before your DMV visit.

 The application will require mileage, length, height, weight, make, model, and year.
 If you are unsure about a topic, leave the box blank.